Intra-Oral Massage, TMJ Dysfunction, and De-Armoring

 Body De-Armoring | Book

 On an emotional level the jaw plays an important role.
-That is, when people experience stress, anxiety, or anger, or if they’re not able to speak out or express themselves, it’s very common that they clench their jaw or grind their teeth; over time this can cause the muscles and fascia in the area to tighten up and/or develop trigger points.
+That is, when people experience stress, anxiety or anger, or if they’re not able to speak out the truth or express themselves authentically, it’s very common that they would clench their jaw or grind their teeth; if this becomes a structural issue in their lives, it can eventually cause the muscles and fascia in the area to tighten up and/or develop trigger points.

-Jaw tensions, holding patterns and jaw disorders are heavily associated with repressed and suppressed emotions and subsequent trauma.
-The psychoanalyst Wilhelm Reich — the creator of modern Body De-Armoring therapy — already put special focus on actively releasing the muscular armor of the jaw and facial muscles and fascia with rather tough massage, pressure, and acupressure techniques.
+Jaw tensions, jaw and facial holding patterns, and jaw disorders are heavily associated with repressed and suppressed emotions and subsequent trauma.
+The psychoanalyst Wilhelm Reich — the creator of modern Body De-Armoring and Body-Oriented Psychotherapy — already put special focus on actively releasing the muscular armor of the jaw and facial muscles and fascia with rather tough massage, pressure, and acupressure techniques.

 Muscular or emotional armoring of the jaw shows many of the same symptoms that are associated with TMJ Dysfunction.
 As it is, within Body-Oriented Psychotherapy (Somatic Psychotherapy) TMJ Dysfunction is considered one of the symptoms of an emotionally armored jaw or face.